jpcaruana/my-notes/2016-06-LeadDev-London/1-06-How-to-get-engineering-teams-to-eat-their-veg.md

 - We are making more than just software, but also **culture** and **norm**
 - iteration beats rewrite
 - coordination is a competitive advantage
-- software engineergin is a collaborative process
+- software engineering is a collaborative process
 - solidarity matters

 Qualities of high performance teams: